ryanbateman/Streetview-Collision-Detector/README.md

 You'll also need to get yourself a [Google Maps Static API key](https://developers.google.com/maps/documentation/maps-static/get-api-key) so you'll need to know how to navigate Google's Developer Console.

-You'll also need to know a little Python[^2] and a little git[^3], be comfortable installing a Python module from a cloned repo, have an environment to run it all in, and be able to download your Google Location History from [Google Takeout](https://takeout.google.com/), Google's truly excellent data exfiltration service.
+You'll also need to know a little Python[^2] and a little git[^3], and be able to download your Google Location History from [Google Takeout](https://takeout.google.com/), Google's truly excellent data exfiltration service.

 ## Hardly seems worth it.
 Fair.